emidah/co2-finder/README.md

 The application will be live at http://localhost:5000

+Note that currently the csv download addresses are set to localhost to not create unnecessary requests to the api.

 ## How does it work

 The server is based on nodejs+express.
 It first downloads the data .csvs, loads them into memory and then serves them each line at